codio/tutorial_yo_angular/annotations.md

   - **styles**: our CSS files
   - **views**: a place for our Angular templates
 - **Gruntfile.js**, **package.json**, and **node_modules**: configuration and dependencies required by our Grunt tasks
-- **test** and **karma.conf.js/karma-e2e.conf.js**: a scaffolded out test runner and the unit tests for the project, including boilerplate tests for our controllers.
+- **test**: a scaffolded out test runner and the unit tests for the project, including boilerplate tests for our controllers.

 @annotation:tour
 #Modify Gruntfile.js